UnsatisfactoryResult/Casio-Loopy-Fun/README.md

 The main board uses all smd capacitors that are only marked with capacitance and voltage.

+C504 on the I/O board is most likely installed backwards.
+Ignore the board markings, and confirm with a multi meter.
+(Thanks to Kasami for pointing this out.)

 Keep in mind that my console is a very early production unit that uses a revision B main board which was apparently not used for very long.
 Some info here may not apply to the later rev C boards.